 What Happened To Kiki Camarena's Wife?

 Despite the War on Drugs launching in the 1970s, it didn't hit full steam until the '80s.
-Thanks to President Ronald Reagan, that decade was when the American government began to laboriously crack down on the influx of drugs coming into the U.S. Through the enforcement of the Drug Enforcement Agency (DEA), trained agents traveled to the many narcotics hubs, mostly in Central and South America, to enforce anti-drug and trafficking laws.
+Thanks to President Ronald Reagan, that decade was when the American government began to laboriously crack down on the influx of drugs coming into the U.S. Through the work of the Drug Enforcement Agency (DEA), trained agents traveled to the many narcotics hubs, mostly in Central and South America, to enforce anti-drug and trafficking laws.
 One of those hundreds of agents was DEA Special Agent Enrique "Kiki" Camarena.
-Unfortunately, he was brutally murdered on the job in Mexico in 1985 by the Guadalajara Cartel, per the DEA.
+In a tragic turn, he was brutally murdered on the job in Mexico in 1985 by the Guadalajara Cartel.
 His death stunned the nation and forever changed the war.
 Camarena was survived by his widow, Geneva (also known as Mika), and their three children.

 Advertisement

-According to The San Diego Union Tribune, the couple met at Calexico High School in Calexico, California, and became high-school sweethearts.
-Soon after, they got hitched and had three sons — Enrique Jr., Daniel, and Erik.
+Kiki and Mika met at Calexico High School in Calexico, California, and became high-school sweethearts.
+Soon after, they married and had three sons — Enrique Jr., Daniel, and Erik.
 In 1981, the entire Camarena family left Fresno, California for Guadalajara, Mexico where Camarena was assigned.
-He would spend four years pursuing the cartel and sharing intel with the DEA — much of which was dramatized on the Netflix show, Narcos — but his life came to an untimely end when he was kidnapped, tortured, and murdered.
+He would spend four years pursuing the cartel and sharing intel with the DEA — much of which was dramatized on the Netflix show, "Narcos" — but the DEA Agent's life came to an untimely end in 1985 when he was kidnapped, tortured, and murdered.
 On the day of his abduction, Camarena was supposed to meet up with his wife, but she would never see him again.
-That was more than 36 years ago.
 Where is she today?

 Advertisement